Nepal Student Union

 Nepal Students' Union (abbr.
-NSU) is the largest student political wings in Nepal.
+NSU) is the largest student political wing in Nepal.
 The Nepal Student's Union represents the Nepali Congress.
 During the autocratic King's rule (Panchayati Byawastha), the union played a major role in unifying students to overthrow King's direct rule and establish democracy in the country.

-With wins in central campuses of Tribhuvan University, Mid-West University, Pokhara University, Far Western University and many impactful colleges NSU currently stands as the largest student organization of Nepal.
+After winning elections in the main campuses of Tribhuvan University, Mid-West University, Pokhara University, Far Western University, and a few associated colleges, the Nepal Students’ Union (NSU) turned out to be the biggest student organization in Nepal.

 History

 The organization was formed during autocratic Panchayat era.
 It was formed in April 19 1970.
 Because of the prohibition and possible interruption from the Panchayat the first meeting was held in Swyambhu and the second in Chovar.
 The second day meeting was held in Pashupatinath where the flag, statute and the naming of NSU was discussed.
 Krishna Prasad Bhattarai was the chief guest of the opening ceremony and the convention was financed by Subarna Shamsher Rana.

-The first major student movement was held in 1979 for the sake of Free Student Union and for the restoration of Democracy in Nepal.
+The first major student movement was held in 1979 for the sake of Free Student Union and for the restoration of democracy in Nepal.
 The first president of Nepal student union was Bipin Koirala who was sworn in the post in 1970.
-In the year 1971, Sher Bahadur Deuba became the second president of the Nepal student union and Bal Bahadur Kc was appointed as an Executive Chairman by BP Koirala(Party President) while Bimalendra Nidhi, a Madheshi face lead NSU during the 2036 referendum.
+In the year 1971, Sher Bahadur Deuba became the second president of the Nepal student union and Bal Bahadur KC was appointed as an Executive Chairman by B. P. Koirala (Party President) while Bimalendra Nidhi, a Madheshi face lead NSU during the 1980 referendum.

-One of the leaders of the Jayatu Sanskitam student movement Pandit Ram Prasad Neupane receiving felicitation for his work towards bring democracy in Nepal.
+One of the leaders of the Jayatu Sanskritam student movement Pandit Ram Prasad Neupane receiving felicitation for his work towards bring democracy in Nepal.

 The Jayatu Sanskritam dissent was considered the most significant and the first student dissents of Nepal.
 The students from Rajakiya Sanskrit Vidyalaya agitated against the policy of contemporary government.
 The role of the students was to create awareness among the people and to spread political consciousness as the beginning of democracy.

 The leaders of Jayatu Sanskritam included: